woogii/Swift-Programming-Practice/Colour Memory/README.md

 ```
 $ git clone https://github.com/woogii/Swift-and-iOS-tutorial.git
-$ cd Colour\ Memory
+$ cd Colour\ Memory/
 ```

 2) Open the workspace in XCode

 ```
-$ open Colour Memory.xcodeproj/
+$ open Colour\ Memory.xcodeproj/
 ```

 3) Compile and run the app in your simulator

 # Compatibility
-The code of this project works in Swift2.2, Xcode 7.3 and iOS 9.2
+The code of this project works in Swift2.2, Xcode 7.2 and iOS 9.2